jeshan/simple-python-profiler/README.md

 ```

 # TODO
-- direct invocation like `python -m simple_python_profiler your-script.py` does not currently work.
 - option to include system packages

 Released under the MIT licence.
 See file named LICENCE for details.